torvalds/linux/Documentation/driver-api/firmware/firmware_cache.rst

 Firmware cache
 ==============

-When Linux resumes from suspend some device drivers require firmware lookups to re-initialize devices.
+When GNU/Linux resumes from suspend some device drivers require firmware lookups to re-initialize devices.
 During resume there may be a period of time during which firmware lookups are not possible, during this short period of time firmware requests will fail.
 Time is of essence though, and delaying drivers to wait for